 The Great Pyramid’s exact design measurements

+These are the three major pyramids of Giza.
 The Great Pyramid is the one on the left, and in the diagram below it’s labelled P1.
-The small one of the three on the right is labelled P3.
-The blue lines from opposite corners of P1 and P3 intersect at the point X13 (ex one three).
-Here are the lengths as designed and so on,
+The small one of the three towards the right is labelled P3.
+In the diagram, the blue lines from opposite corners of P1 and P3 intersect at the point X13 (ex one three).

 The length from SE1 to NW3 divided by the length from X13 to NW3 is exactly 10/pi.

-The ratio of the height of the pyramid to half the length of one of the base sides is 4/pi, by design.
+The ratio of the height of P1 to half the length of one of the base sides is 4/pi, by design.
 Calculating the height gives exactly 1/sqrt(3) inches (times 10,000).

 From the above, calculating the distance between the centres of P1 and P3 gives 36858.2 inches.
 The original survey measurement was 36856.6 inches, a difference of just about 1.6 inches, different by less than 3 inches per mile (less than 50 parts per million).